gramey02/dnd_project/README.md

 - `ubiq_region_CommonVars`: dictionaries of common genetic variants that fall within the shared regions
 - `excavate/input_vcfs`: per-gene `.vcf` files containing genetic variants targetable for that gene
 - `excavate/excavate_outputs`: guide RNA sequences per gene
-- `excavate/het_individuals`: dictionaries and summary files of number of individuals in a given population (default 1000 Genomes) heterozygous for the targetable variants (per gene).
+- `excavate/het_individuals`: dictionaries and summary files of number of individuals in a given population (default 1000 Genomes) heterozygous at the variant sites.
 Variants here have been filtered to only those with PAM sites nearby
-- `prePAM_hets`: dictionaries and summary files of number of individuals in the population heterozygous for targetable variants _before_ filtering variants to only those with PAM sites nearby
+- `prePAM_hets`: dictionaries and summary files of number of individuals in the population heterozygous at variant sites _before_ filtering variants to only those with PAM sites nearby

 Note that there are some edit strategy-specific outputs:
 - indels: the `NMD` folder contains information on variants that, when used to induce an indel, are more likely to induce nonsense mediated decay, and induce it across all of a gene's transcripts.
-Variants are filtered by thse NMD criteria (see parameters) before later pipeline stages.
+Variants are filtered by these NMD criteria (see parameters) before later pipeline stages.
 - excision: the CommonVars folder of the excision outputs contain sets of variants in `refined_common_vars` and `valid_snp_pairs`.
 These help determine which pairs of variants encompass at least one exon in a gene, and therefore would be likely to cause a valid exon excision.

 ## Summary Outputs